 Armin U. Kuder was a principal and founder of the firm.
 Armin has retired from private practice.

-Mr. Kuder has been in private practice since leaving the Office of the Judge Advocate General of the U.S. Navy in 1963.
+Mr. Kuder had been in private practice since leaving the Office of the Judge Advocate General of the U.S. Navy in 1963.
 In 1978, he began this firm.
 The firm has been practicing in the three jurisdictions of the Washington Metropolitan Area since that time.

 During his career, Mr. Kuder has handled many high-profile cases at both the trial and appellate level.
 Mr. Kuder was trustee, and then Chairman, of the Clients’ Security Fund of the District of Columbia Bar between 1983 and 1991.
 He was the Chair of a Hearing Committee of D.C.
 Bar’s disciplinary system.
 Mr. Kuder was a member of the Task Force on providing representation for the poor in the D.C.
 Family Court and has been a member of the family law committees of the American Bar Association, the Maryland Bar Association, and District of Columbia Bar.
-He is a member of the Maryland Bar Association, the Montgomery County (Maryland) Bar Association, the District of Columbia Bar, the Bar Association of the District of Columbia and the American Bar Association.
+He was a member of the Maryland Bar Association, the Montgomery County (Maryland) Bar Association, the District of Columbia Bar, the Bar Association of the District of Columbia and the American Bar Association.

 Mr. Kuder has long been involved in community activities.
 He has held numerous positions in the Metropolitan Washington Chapter of the Arthritis Foundation, and the National Arthritis Foundation since 1973.
-In 1993 and 1994, he served as chair of the National Arthritis Foundation, and today is a Trustee Emeritus for International Affairs.
+In 1993 and 1994, he served as chair of the National Arthritis Foundation, and was also recognized as a Trustee Emeritus for International Affairs.
 Mr. Kuder was the first President of Arthritis and Rheumatism International, and Chairman of the National Health Agencies for the National Capital Area council in 1977-1978 and Secretary of the combined Health Appeal of the National Capital Area.
 From 2000 to 2010, he served as a member of the International Steering Committee for the Bone and Joint Decade (2000-2010), an international effort to raise awareness of the burden of musculoskeletal disorders.
-He was Chairman of the Board of the Washington, D.C.-based Center for Marine Conservation, and served as Chairman of the Board, and is a Trustee Emeritus, of Hyde School, Bath, Maine.
+He was Chairman of the Board of the Washington, D.C.-based Center for Marine Conservation, and served as Chairman of the Board, and as a Trustee Emeritus, of Hyde School, Bath, Maine.

 Mr. Kuder is most proud of running his first marathon at age 64.
 He sees it as important training for the rigors of a law practice.